The sum of a finite group of weights of a Hopf algebra: Products of pseudo-primitive elements - positive characteristic

 \subsection{Preliminaries}

 Recall that a pseudo-primitive element is any $h \in H_{g,g'}$ so that $g^{-1}g' \in \ggh$.
-We now need some terminology.
-Note by Hall's theorems, that a finite group $\Phi$ is solvable if and only if it contains Hall subgroups of all possible orders (cf. \cite[\S 11]{AB}).
+Some terminology is now needed.
+Note by Hall's theorems, that a finite group $\Phi$ is solvable if and only if it contains Hall subgroups of all possible orders (e.g., see \cite[\S 11]{AB}).
 So if $|\Phi| = p^k \cdot m$ with $p \nmid m$, let $\Phi_m$ be any Hall subgroup of order $m$.